mahdi-b/symTyper_docs/defs.rst

 Samples File
 ++++++++++++

-A file cotaining the sample, one per lane in the dataset.
+A file cotaining the samples -- one per line -- in the dataset.